eliasmagn/postmarketOS_kiauh/README.md

 If `wlr-randr` or `weston-info` is present, KIAUH now detects the built-in display during installation.
-The detected width, height, and rotation hint are written to `~/printer_data/config/KlipperScreen.conf` (or appended if the file already exists).
+The detected width, height, and rotation hint are written to `~/printer_data/config/KlipperScreen.conf` (or appended within the existing `[main]` section if the file already exists).
 Adjust the values if your compositor applies additional scaling, or if you rotate the panel within Phosh/Plasma settings.

 Touch rotation is still handled by the compositor—follow the upstream troubleshooting guide if pointer coordinates do not align after rotating.